eeandy79/povalab/src/pages/blog/2021-08-23-mpeg-2-transport-stream-timestamp-part-1.md

 ## Program clock reference (PCR)

 The idea using PCR to synchronize upstream device (e.g. encoder) to downstream device (e.g. set-top box) is quite simple.
-We can imagine each TS packet produced by the upstream device in **real time** will have the PCR value set to device's local time then sent to the network.
-The downstream device receiving these packets then extract the PCR value and lock/synchronize to the upstream device clock frequency by phase lock loop (PLL) or some regression technique.
+We can imagine each TS packet produced by the upstream device in **real time** will have the PCR value set to device's local time before sending to the network.
+The downstream device receiving these packets extract the PCR value and lock/synchronize to the upstream device clock frequency by phase lock loop (PLL) or some regression technique.

 To help you sense the concept; here is an example